 Welcome to Day 1 of a 99-day journey of all things Fetal Alcohol Spectrum Disorder, leading up to International FASD Awareness Day or FASDay on September 9.

-For the fourth year, I am pleased to re-present the 99 Days to FASDay Series, as part of my participation in the Red Shoes Rock Be FASD Aware Campaign.
-This year again the 99 Days has a fresh new look , some days will have updated information and other days will have new information as new facts, quotes, tips or trivia have been published since the first series between 2017 – 2019.
+For the sixth year, I am pleased to re-present the 99 Days to FASDay Series, as part of my participation in the Red Shoes Rock Be FASD Aware Campaign.
+Once again the 99 Days has a fresh new look (see graphic above), some days will have updated information and other days will have new information as new facts, quotes, tips or trivia have been published since the first series between 2017 – 2021.

 I hope you enjoy taking this journey again and finding something new and interesting!

-Today’s Fact obtained from a Fact Sheet on the CanFASD website.
+Today’s Fact was obtained from a Fact Sheet on the CanFASD website.

 Although this wasn’t the first study – Dr. Paul Lemoine (1917 – 2006) discovered a thesis in his research, completed by Jacqueline Rouquette entitled Influences of the parental alcoholic intoxication on the physical and psychological development of young children (Paris 1957) which had seemingly been ignored, much to his surprise.

 In 2018, Dr. Lemoine was featured as one of the Red Shoes Rock FASD Pioneers.
 This is what they had to say about his work:

 Twenty-five children had distinct features related to prenatal alcohol exposure.
 Dr. Lemoine called this alcoholic embryopathy.
 Sadly, his findings were overlooked, that is until Jones and Smith contacted him, before publishing their Lancet paper.